 The obligations are subsequently to be measured at amortised cost using the effective finance rate method.
 Consequently, the gain on initial recognition recorded will fully reverse out over the repayment period of 12 years, with a resulting charge to the consolidated statement of income each year.
-The unwinding for the period 26 November 2014 to 31 December 2014 of AED 12 million has been offset against the gain on the restructuring on initial recognition.
+The cumulative value of fair value gain amortised as at 31 December 2015 was AED 157 million giving a residual fair value gain of AED 754 million as at 31 December 2015 to be amortised over the remaining repayment period.

 Under the terms of the Common Terms Agreement, the Group is required to distribute any cash surplus with the definition of surplus being defined in the terms of the agreement, based on an assessment of the cash position of the Group every 6 months.
-The first such assessment was performed in December 2014 and gave rise to an early repayment of obligation to financiers of AED 944 million representing an advance payment of 22 future monthly scheduled instalments.
-Consequently, the next repayment of deposit capital is due in October 2016, unless further advance repayments arise under the cash sweep mechanism.
+The first such assessment was performed in December 2014 and gave rise to a repayment of obligation to financiers of AED 944 million representing an advance payment of 22 future monthly scheduled instalments.
+Under the cash sweep mechanism the second assessment was performed based on the cash position as at 30 June 2015 and consequently an advance payment of AED 558 million representing 13 future scheduled monthly instalments till November 2017 was paid on 16 July 2015.
+The third assessment was performed based on the cash position as at 31 December 2015 and consequently an advance payment of AED 137 million representing 2 future scheduled monthly instalments till January 2018 was paid on 25 January 2016.